AI Bias in Credit & Loan Processing: Is AI Biased When Assessing Credit Worthiness?

 The biases in AI systems generally originate from two main sources: the data used to train the algorithms and the design of the algorithms themselves.

-• Biased Training Data: The most prevalent source of AI bias is the data used in training.
-If the data collected reflects societal biases or contains errors, the AI model will likely exhibit the same issues.
+1. Biased Training Data: The most prevalent source of bias is the data used in training.
+If there is unstructured data or the data collected reflects societal biases or contains errors, the AI model will likely exhibit the same issues.
 This is particularly concerning in credit and loan decisioning, where data might not only reflect past prejudices in lending practices but could also be incomplete or not fully representative of all potential applicants.

 To combat these issues, it is essential for institutions to implement rigorous testing and bias mitigation strategies throughout the lifecycle of AI systems.
 This includes diversifying data sources, continuously monitoring outcomes for signs of bias, and employing transparent, understandable algorithm designs.